ioannis-doitsinis/My_Projects/README.md

 * __Forecast Stock Prices using Recurent Neural Networks (RNN)__

-A brief description of this project and what makes it interesting.
-Technologies used include [technology stack].
+   In this project we built a model based on Recurrent Neural Networks that can predict the Close values of the TESLA Inc. (TSLA) stock.

+   Technologies used include [RNN, LTSM, Pandas, Keras, Tensorflow].

 [Project Name]
 Another project with a focus on [field] or [problem solved], using [specific tools].